 Ecopoetry incorporates aspects of ecology into poetic practice.
 In particular, through both content and form, ecopoetry often examines the relationship between built and natural environments.
 In this experimental workshop, students will explore the idea of “eco-architecture” as it applies to a poem’s form and shape.
 The workshop will especially consider how an attentive experience of place and space affects our sense of that place, and explore how that sense can be recreated in poetry.

-Sherwin Bitsui is the author of two collections of poetry, Flood Song and Shapeshift.
+Sherwin Bitsui is the author of three collections of poetry, Dissolve, Flood Song, and Shapeshift.
 He is the recipient of a Whiting Award, an American Book Award, and the PEN Book Award.
 His poems have appeared in Narrative, Black Renaissance Noir, American Poet, The Iowa Review, LIT, and elsewhere.
 He is Diné of the Todích’ii’nii (Bitter Water Clan), born for the Tlizílaaní (Many Goats Clan), and has received fellowships from the Lannan Foundation and the Native Arts & Culture Foundation.

 FLOOD SONG (2009)